simon-ritchie/apysc/docs_src/source/animation_base_start.md

-# AnimationBase class start interface
+# AnimationBase class start interface (English document)

 This page explains the `AnimationBase` class `start` method interface.

 ## What interface is this?

 The `start` method interface starts the target animation.
-This interface returns the `AnimationBase` subclass instance is when you call each animation interface, such as the `animation_move` or `animation_x`\, and it has the `start` method.
+Each animation interface returns the `AnimationBase` subclass instance is when you call each animation interface, such as the `animation_move` or `animation_x`\, and it has the `start` method.

 ## Basic usage